arup-group/azure-devops-tasks/README.md

-# OasysRelease Task for Azure Devops Pipelines
+# Tasks for Azure Devops Pipelines

+## OasysRelease Tasks
 There are four version available:

 - `InstallerCreatorV1`